Deepakmukka1/telegram-notifier/README.md

 # Telegram-notifier 💉
 This bot shows the availability of vaccine and slots in your locality in one command .

+( Currently working on a update, it might not work for some users, Apologies )

 ### https://t.me/Notifyvaccinebot